sbleos/sbleos.github.io/README.md

 The navigation menu of the dashboard takes up part of the left of the screen, and has links to each of the dashboard tabs.
 If the user is unverified, the only tab is Profile.
 Once the user is verified, he or she gains access to Events and Meetings.
 Admins also have access to Overview and Members.

-The links to each tab use nested, dynamic routes, meaning that if the name of the declared route in App.js changes, it should still work [(see React Router v4 docs)](https://reactrouter.com/web/example/nesting).
+The links to each tab use [nested, dynamic routes](https://reactrouter.com/web/example/nesting), meaning that if the name of the declared route in App.js changes, it should still work.

 #### --- --- Overview.js